ihmeuw/vivarium_research/docs/source/cause_model_impact.rst

 Vivarium Research Documentation
 ===============================

-Mode impact
+Model impact
 -------------

 1. **What is model impact**
- Mode impact is about how causes affect mortality/disability
+ Model impact is about how causes affect mortality/disability
 2. **Mortality**

  image:: hazard_ratio.png